DynamoDS/Dynamo_DesignAutomation/README.md

   - `run` - Uploads the run.json request
   - `work` - Creates and submits a WorkItem request
   - `result` - Polls for results (ands saves the results locally log.txt, result.json and result.rvt)

-### Postman collection

-You can also use postman collection from [here](https://github.com/autodesk-platform-services/aps-tutorial-postman/tree/master/DA4Revit/collections).

 ## Useful tools